damianschmidt/snake/README.md

 Implementation of snake game in Python with Pygame.

 ### TODO:
-- Find faster way to create hamiltonian cycle
+- Fix bug with start collision
+- Add reaction when cycle does not exist

 ## Installation
 After cloning repo to install required packages type command: